 In 2020 Glenn Langford extracted the songs from a DAT Master Tape and remastered them for CD production.
 Three previously unreleased songs have been added to the One Girl Band 25 Years Album.

 The companion album 'The 1995 Sessions' contains acoustic mixes of 'One Girl Band', 'Forever and a Day' and 'Anaheim' featuring Wendy Ford on backing vocals.
-The songs were extracted from cassette tape and rebuilt for the release.

 While 25 years might seem a long time to wait to officially launch an album, the newly released double album was officially launched on a Facebook Livestream in May 2020 where Vanessa's kids joined her to sing some of her favourite songs.
 Making it a very memorable event.